 A material that allows electrically charged particles to flow through it is a conductor.
 This can be metals that allow electrons to move about freely or a tube carrying a solution of positively charged ions such as a neuron.
 Applying a voltage to a conductor causes current to flow through it.
 Also, flowing current through a conductor creates a voltage across it.
 For a conductor, voltage and current are intimately connected and the application of either produces the other.

-One property of a conductor is resistance, which establishes a proportional relationship between voltage and current with resistance being the constant of proportionality.
+Resistance is a key property of conductors, it establishes a proportional relationship between voltage and current with resistance being the constant of proportionality.
 This intimate connection is captured by Ohm’s Law, V = I * R.

 V = I * R; Voltage = Current x Resistance